experimentzone-team/ExperimentZoneSite/collections/_videos/2023-06-07-buying-online-business.md

 It is but we still then lead them to that sales conversation.
 [Yeah] So it wasn't a disconnected experience where it was just online or just the conversation with the sales representative.
 It was both, it was leading to that conversation and we see this play out a lot.
 What we find is, as business owners, or as designers think we need to give the piece of information once because they're at this point in the journey and this is what they need.

 In practice, they need the most important information at every single step of the journey.
-That's why you see free shipping messages on every single page of e-commerce because it matters, people forget, they get distracted, they start doubting it and they just need that reassurance of those like key pieces of information.
+That's why you see free shipping messages on every single page of ecommerce because it matters, people forget, they get distracted, they start doubting it and they just need that reassurance of those like key pieces of information.

 <br/>